Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Experiment

-\paragraph{Routing results.} Figure \ref{fig_route} visualizes the routing decisions of the proposed MoCLE and Sentence-MoLE.
+Figure \ref{fig_route} visualizes the routing decisions of the proposed MoCLE and Sentence-MoLE.
 We obtain both results from one mixture of LoRA, \ie, one linear module in a layer.
 The routing results are aggregated by the subset of datasets similar to Figure \ref{fig_cluster}.
-Shown in Figure \ref{fig_route_mocle}, MoCLE could achieve task-level routing for the inputs.
-For example, datasets from \emph{VQA} and \emph{VQG} tasks are handled by expert 0 and 3 respectively.
-In addition, \emph{VQA} expert (\ie, expert 0, which is mostly occupied by \emph{VQA} task) is fundamental for most of the datasets.
-That is, most held-out datasets activate the \emph{VQA} expert.
-This could be justified by the fact that most vision-language tasks take the form of question answering.
-However, this does not indicate that the entire model collapses to a single expert because knowledge from other tasks are learned by the universal expert and are leveraged during evaluation.
-Further, the remaining 3 experts are not dispensable as without them all tasks would clutter in a single expert, resulting in task conflicts.

-On the contrary, routing pattern of Sentence-MoLE in Figure \ref{fig_route_sentence} reveals little correlations between tasks/datasets and experts.
-That is, different datasets/tasks obtain similar routing decisions, still suffering from task conflicts.
+As can be seen from Figure \ref{fig_route_mocle}, MoCLE can achieve task-level routing for the inputs.
+For example, datasets from \emph{VQA} and \emph{VQG} tasks are handled by expert 0 and 3, respectively.
+Instead, routing pattern of Sentence-MoLE in Figure \ref{fig_route_sentence} reveals little correlations between datasets and experts.
+That is, different datasets obtain similar routing decisions, and thus still suffer from task conflicts.